About Deep Sea Reporter

 Reporter

-Lina has a PhD in ecology and a degree in journalism.
-She has recently worked for SVT (Swedish Television) science.
+Lina Mattsson holds a PhD in ecology in addition to a degree in journalism.
+She has worked for the science editorial team at Sveriges Television (SVT).

-As a researcher Lina worked with recovery of industrial waste, using microalgae from the Baltic Sea, to find solutions to reduce the impact of eutrophication.
-During her years in research she felt that research findings were not communicated enough to society.
-After finishing her PhD she therefore decided to become a science journalist to work on informing the general public on issues related to the marine environment.
-Today Lina works full time as a reporter at Deep Sea Productions.
+As a researcher, Lina focused on recycling industrial waste by utilizing microalgae from the Baltic Sea to develop solutions aimed at reducing the impact of eutrophication.
+During her research years, she felt that scientific findings were not adequately communicated to society.
+After completing her doctoral thesis, she decided to become a science journalist to inform the public about issues concerning marine environments.
+Today, Lina works full-time as a reporter at Deep Sea Productions.

 Deep Sea Reporter is a non-profit organisation fully funded by the Swedish foundation Voice of the Ocean, whose mission is to inspire and increase knowledge about the ocean.